phorton1/Arduino-theClock3/docs/coils.md

 ### 3. Assemble Tools and Bobbin

-PRH TODO:  The photos in this secction of the process and some subsequent ones are the opposite of what I do now.
+PRH TODO:  The photos in this section of the process and some subsequent ones are the opposite of what I do now.
 I need to make new photos and videos.